 Fantasy Premier League Captain Picks

-Jesse Lingard (vs Newcastle)
+Jesse Lingard (vs Brighton)

 You could earn up to £100 (or currency equivalent) in bonus funds by joining Colossus with our New Player Bonus.
 Click here to join the action.